nitin27may/mean-docker/README.md

 1. **Using 2 containers** ([docker-compose.yml](/docker-compose.yml))

-    * express : To host Frontend (Angular) and backend api (expressjs) together
+    * express: To host Frontend (Angular) and backend api (expressjs) together
     * database: To host MongoDB

   _Note: If in above case we are using MongoDB as managed service then we will require only one container._

 ```dockerfile